 GOAL POLICIES Preserve the area's residential character around the Winery & Resort.
-Appropriate commercial uses are an expansion of the resort or uses that compliment or support the resort.
 Create strategies for minimizing conflicts between Chateau Elan and Highway 211's commercial traffic.
 Create connections to the LifePath.
-Create connections between Chateau Elan and amenities along the Mulberry River Corridor.
+4 Create connections between Chateau Elan and amenities along the Mulberry River Corridor.
 Continue to support new residential development that is consistent with Chateau Elan's existing character.
 Continue to market the winery and resort as a major tourist attraction to capture as many funds as possible.
 8 Coordinate with Chateau Elan's HOA and the Winery & Resort managers with matters related to future development.
 Encourage the Braselton Visitors Bureau to collaborate with a representative from the Chateau Elan Winery & Resort.

-Commercial (resort)
+Commercial (retail)